alemorale/predictionproject/README.md

 predictionproject
 =================

-This repo contains the files needed for the Practical Machine Learning Course Project.
+This repository contains the files needed for the Practical Machine Learning Course Project.
 The files contained are the following:

 - README.md : this file.